apache/mxnet/example/multihost_training/README.md

 # Distributed Training with Gluon

 Deep learning models are usually trained using GPUs because GPUs can do a lot more computations in parallel that CPUs.
 But even with the modern GPUs, big models could take several days to train.
-Training can be done faster by using multiple GPUs like described in this tutorial.
-However only a certain number of GPUs can be attached to one host.
-To make the training even faster, we need to use multiple GPUs attached to multiple hosts.
+Training can be done faster by using multiple GPUs like described in [this](https://gluon.mxnet.io/chapter07_distributed-learning/multiple-gpus-gluon.html) tutorial.
+However only a certain number of GPUs can be attached to one host (typically 8 or 16).
+To make the training even faster, we can use multiple GPUs attached to multiple hosts.

-In this tutorial, we will show how to train a model faster using multiple GPUs connected to multiple hosts.
+In this tutorial, we will show how to train a model faster using multihost distributed training.

 [pic of multiple GPUs connected to multiple hosts]